snowkit/linc_opengl/README.md

 ## Important notes

-This library is a work in progress.
+This library is a work in progress!
 This readme covers the important things to note when using the library.

+**Please note**
-**Please note** that finding and reporting issues is quite important to the library being great to use - it is a collective effort.
+That finding and reporting issues is quite important to the library being great to use - it is a collective effort.
 Issue reports are crucial.

+**Missing endpoints**
+There are some endpoints that aren't generated yet (search for TODO inside of GL.hx for examples).
+These are currently mostly related to obscure extensions or C++ pointer related.

+I will continue to map the pointer based functions soon, but there definitely will be some API endpoints that aren't available until then.
+An example is glMapBuffer which returns `void*`, expressing this in Haxe is not difficult, just that care should be taken for these type of functions more specifically than the rest.

 This library is specifically about access.